fab-log/openTicket/README.md

 ## Installation (local)

-Prequisites: node.js needs to be installed on your device.
+Prerequisites: node.js needs to be installed on your device.

 1. Copy or clone this repository to your machine.
 2. Decompress, if necessary.